 Nintendo Hard: Many of the minigames required to fully-power the Celestial Weapons.

-Lightning Dodging is a close second to Catcher Chocobo, though it thankfully relies more on skill and patience than luck.
+Lightning Dodging is a close second to Catcher Chocobo, though it thankfully relies more on reflexes and patience (200 consecutive lightning dodges, for crying out loud) than luck.

 The butterfly game is this without a guide.
 Same for Chocobo Racing at Remiem Temple, though the 5-chest prize is this even with a map.